liucougar/kojslint/README.md

 KoJSLint
 ========

-Komodo (IDE/Edit) extension for integrating with [JSLint] and automatically fixing some common jslint warnings.
+Komodo (IDE/Edit) extension to integrating with [JSLint] providing lint warnings/errors/function report and automatically fixing some common jslint warnings.

 Once installed, the extension can be accessed via `Tools` -> `JS Lint`.
 The jslint run command can be assigned a shortcut key.